Accident reports are an important part of your case. Here’s how to request a copy of your report in Texas.

 If you’ve been involved in a car accident, one of the most important pieces of evidence is the accident report—called a “Texas Peace Officer’s Crash Report” (CR-3) in Texas.
 You’re entitled to a copy of this report, and this article will explain how to request one.

-Because Texas peace officer crash reports are typically filled out by the responding officer and not a trained investigator, they are not always 100 percent accurate.
-Your attorney may be able to have the original report amended (or at least request a supplemental report) in order to correct the facts, but it’s extremely important that any mistakes or inaccuracies be caught early on.
+Because Texas peace officer crash reports are typically filled out by the responding traffic officer (and not a trained investigator), the reports are not always accurate.
+If you find inconsistencies, you or your attorney need to immediately request that the original report be amended (or at least request a supplemental report).
+It’s extremely important that any mistakes or inaccuracies be caught very early on.

 What’s Contained in an Official Crash Report?

 An accident report is written/certified by the responding officer, and is essentially a summary of the facts (i.e., what happened) based on the officer’s initial observations and interviews with the involved parties.
-A Texas Peace Officer’s Crash Reports typically contain the following information:
+A Texas Peace Officer’s Crash Report typically contains the following information:

 • Date, time, and location of the accident.